English

 The teaching of spelling first begins when the children are learning to segment as part of their daily phonics lessons, ensuring children build on their growing knowledge of the alphabetic code, and master phonics to read and spell as they move through the school.

-From Year 2, we follow the Spelling Shed scheme of work which is a fully sequenced scheme of work that build on phonics, uses morphology and etymology to strengthen spelling skills, and develops vocabulary acquisition.
-To aid long-term memory, we split the hour long lessons into shorter 15-20 minute teacher-led and independent activities throughout the week to avoid cognitive overload and allow time for repetition and consolidation, just like the Little Wandle scheme of work.
+At the beginning of Year 2, the children continue review the Phase 5 sounds before completing the Little Wandle Bridge to Spelling programme.
+After that, they, like the rest of the school follow the Spelling Shed scheme of work which is a fully sequenced scheme of work that builds on phonics, uses morphology and etymology to strengthen spelling skills, and develops vocabulary acquisition.
+To aid long-term memory, we split the hour long lessons in KS2 into shorter 15-20 minute teacher-led and independent activities throughout the week to avoid cognitive overload and allow time for repetition and consolidation, just like the Little Wandle scheme of work.
 In addition, the online platform provides the children with further consolidation in a fun and engaging way beyond the classroom.
-Look-Cover-Write-Check spelling lists are adapted to suit the needs of the class and a small selection of these spellings are tested through dictation each week thus ensuring children understand their meaning and practise other important transcription skills e.g. the use of punctuation.
+Look-Cover-Write-Check spelling lists are adapted to suit the needs of the class and a small selection of these spellings are tested through dictation each week, thus ensuring children understand their meaning and practise other important transcription skills e.g. handwriting and the use of punctuation.